-Loans are a major source of aid for students.
-Student loans must be repaid after the student graduates, withdraws from school, or drops below six credits.
+Loans are a major source of financial aid for students.
+Student loans must be repaid after the student graduates, withdraws from school, or drops below half time enrollment.
 Interest rates, grace periods, and repayment requirements vary depending on the type of loan.
 For more information visit: www.msubillings.edu/finaid/Loans.htm